 To populate the values, we will run a utility that looks for child workspaces (i.e., WORKSPACE

-files) and find all of the directories that have Bazel build files (i.e., BUILD
+files) and find all of the directories that have Bazel build files (i.e., BUILD, BUILD.bazel).

 Execute the following in a parent workspace directory.